 If a child is not in school at snack time and there has been no prior communication about absence, the teacher /TA or secretary will call the parent to find out where the child is (using all parent emergency contact details.)

 Medical excuses are required in cases of a contagious disease or infection/health condition (i.e., chicken box, scarlet fever, head lice).
 In such instances, the school office should be notified immediately so that a message stating the exposure to such illnesses can be issued to the families of the affected class, or the entire Primary.
 A medical release from the doctor must also be submitted upon the child’s return to school in such cases.

 No medicines will be given to the children.
 If a child's health constitution requires medicine the child should stay at home.

-Class Teacher: In this case, a note in the Black Book (Flex students) or a separate letter for Year 3 and 4 students, stating the dates and reason for the absence should be submitted a few days prior to the planned absence.
+Class teacher’s responsibility: A written note/ letter to the class teacher stating the dates and reason for the absence should be submitted a few days prior to the planned absence.

 Any of the above absences will be noted on your child’s semester/end of year report as “Missed Days” and “Authorised/Unauthorised”.

-As we all know, sometimes appointments can not be scheduled outside school hours, or perhaps your child is a member of a tournament team and needs to attend a training camp/competition.
-In these cases, a simple note to the teacher a day or two before the early dismissal request will suffice.
+Class teacher’s responsibility: Some appointments cannot be scheduled outside school hours.
+In these cases, a written note to the class/ subject teacher a day or two before the early dismissal request will suffice.
 Be sure to mention what time your child will have to leave and who will be picking him/her up from school.

-These absences will not be noted as a “Missed Day” on your child’s report.
+These absences will not be noted as a “Missed Day” on your child’s register.